getherbie/herbie/README.md

 ## Install

+### Composer

 The easiest way to install Herbie is via Composer.
-To do this, execute the following statement in your terminal:
+To do this, execute the following commands in your terminal:

+    # create project and install dependent libraries
     $ composer create-project getherbie/start-website:dev-master myproject

-Composer creates your website in the `myproject` folder and installs all dependent libraries.

-Go to the web directory and start PHPs built-in web server.
+    # go to web directory
     $ cd myproject/web

+    # start internal webserver
     $ php -S localhost:8888 index.php

 Now, open <http://localhost:8888> in your browser.
 You should then see your first Herbie website.

+### Docker

+Or you can achieve the same by using Docker.

+    $ docker run --rm -it -v $PWD:/app composer create-project --ignore-platform-reqs getherbie/start-website:dev-master myproject
+    $ cd myproject

 ## More Information